too-risky/Python-miniprojects/README.md

 THANK YOU!!

 DETAILS :
-The repository includes : A number guessing game, A shopping cart program (with 2 variants), A countdown timer (with 2 variants), A Dice Roller (with dice designing also done on python), A display number pad, A basic calculator and a rock paper scissor game (vs computer), A basic Banking program, A cool slot machine
+The repository includes : A number guessing game, A shopping cart program (with 2 variants), A countdown timer (with 2 variants), A Dice Roller (with dice designing also done on python), A display number pad, A basic calculator and a rock paper scissor game (vs computer), A basic Banking program, A cool slot machine, A data encrypter